teen programs

 Apply here!

-Lead support for Independence Seaport Museum’s River Ambassadors is provided by the William Penn Foundation.
-Support also provided by The W. W. Smith Charitable Trust, The Hamilton Family Charitable Trust, The Arcadia Foundation, The Christian R. and Mary F. Lindback Foundation, and The Dolfinger-McMahon Foundation.
+Support for Independence Seaport Museum’s Teen Ambassadors is provided by The W.W.
+Smith Charitable Trust, The Hamilton Family Charitable Trust, The Christian R. and Mary F. Lindback Foundation, and the Dolfinger-McMahon Foundation.

 How to get here: